FHA loans: Requirements, limits, and rates

 Finally, you have to be up to date on your loan.
 For the purposes of an FHA Streamline, that means having no 30-day late payments in the last 6 months and only one payment that’s 30 days late in the last year.

-FHA 203(k) Loan
+FHA 203(k) loan

-While Rocket Mortgage doesn’t offer this particular loan, an FHA 203(k) loan allows you to buy a home and make renovations on a single loan.
+While Rocket Mortgage doesn’t offer this particular loan, an FHA 203(k) loan allows you to buy a home and make renovations with a single loan.
 While it’s possible to only make renovations with a 203(k) loan, this usually isn’t your most affordable choice.

 The minimum FHA 203(k) loan balance is $5,000, so you can’t borrow less than this.
 Any home repairs or improvements you make must conclude within 6 months in order to stay within your loan terms.